FredNats and Hillcats Postponed

 Fredericksburg Nationals News Release

-FREDERICKSBURG, VA - Friday's game between the Fredericksburg Nationals and Lynchburg Hillcats has been postponed due to rain.
+FREDERICKSBURG, VA - Saturday's doubleheader between the Fredericksburg Nationals and Lynchburg Hillcats has been postponed due to rain.

-The two teams will play a 7-inning doubleheader tomorrow, with game one starting at 5:05 p.m.
+The two teams will make up Friday's rainout in a seven-inning doubleheader tomorrow, July 20, with game one starting at 4:05 p.m.
+They will also make up tonight's postponement as part of a doubleheader when the FredNats travel to Lynchburg at the end of August.

 The Fredericksburg Nationals are the Carolina League affiliate of the Washington Nationals.
 They play their home games at the state-of-the-art Virginia Credit Union Stadium, located at 42 Jackie Robinson Way next to the Fredericksburg Convention Center in Fredericksburg, Virginia.
 Stay up to date with the team online at www.frednats.com and follow the Fredericksburg Nationals on Facebook, Twitter and Instagram @FXBGNats.